kbkjeldsen/excel-vba-code-vc/readme.md

 # Version control of VBA scripts
+This repo hosts an example of how to use a Python script and pre-commit hooks of git to track changes to VBA code in Excel files.

-Tracking changes to VBA code in Excel files is done by using a python script to extract the VBA code of the Excel file into separate files as described here: https://www.xltrail.com/blog/auto-export-vba-commit-hook
+The change tracking of VBA code is achieved by using a python script to extract the VBA code of the Excel file into separate files.
+It is based on the following article by Björn Stiel: https://www.xltrail.com/blog/auto-export-vba-commit-hook

-The python script that extracts the VBA code (extract-vba.py) is placed directly in the repository root.

-The script is called by use of a custom pre-commit [git hook](https://git-scm.com/docs/githooks) which is called before every commit.

 ## Dependencies
 This example requires [python 3](https://www.python.org/downloads/windows/) and [Python Launcher](https://docs.python.org/3/using/windows.html#launcher) to be installed on the local machine to work out-of-the-box.
 The extract-vba.py script has a dependency against [oletools](https://github.com/decalage2/oletools) which can be installed by use of Python's package manager: `pip install -U oletools`

+## How it works
+The python script `extract-vba.py` which is used to extract the VBA code, is placed directly in the repository root.
+The script extracts any VBA code found in any Excel file into separate files which are placed in a subdirectory named the same as the respective Excel file including extension and suffixed with '.vba'.

+The script is called by use of a custom pre-commit [git hook](https://git-scm.com/docs/githooks) which is called before every commit as described below.

 ## Change tracking of custom git hooks
 By default, files in the ./git/hooks directory are not tracked and will not be a part of the project.